 During a website project it is important that the Client communicates information to the Developer to achieve the required result.

 The Developer endeavours to create pages that are accessible to search engines.
-However, the Developer gives no guarantee that the site will become listed with search engines.
+However, the Developer gives no guarantee that the site will be indexed and listed by search engines.

 If an error or issue with the design or code arises during the project, which does not allow the design or code to match the original specification, then the Client agrees that the Developer can apply a nearest available alternative solution.